ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

         <h3 class="govuk-heading-m">prisoner record</h3>
         <p class="govuk-body">Always use ‘prisoner record’ when referring to the data stored about a person in prison.
 A prisoner record is linked to a prison number and can contain information from multiple bookings.</p>
         <p class="govuk-body">Do not use ‘prison record’, ‘NOMIS record’, ‘NOMS record’ or ‘offender record’.</p>
-        <p class="govuk-body">We’d like to research this term further to make sure it’s the best way of describing the information we have about someone in prison.</p>
+        <p class="govuk-body">More research is needed to ensure that this is the best way to describe information the organisation has about someone in prison.</p>
         <h3 class="govuk-heading-m">Probation Delivery Unit (PDU)</h3>
         <p class="govuk-body">Use upper case and the initialism on first mention.
 Research is needed to establish if users will understand PDU without it being spelt out.</p>
-        <h3 class="govuk-heading-m">probation practitioner</h3>
+        <h3 class="govuk-heading-m" id="probation-practitioner">probation practitioner</h3>
-        <p class="govuk-body">This is better than 'community offender manager (COM)', although someone may have this job title.
+        <p class="govuk-body">This is better than 'community offender manager (COM)' and 'prison offender manager (POM)', although someone may have this job title.
 Refers to a probation officer, probation support officer or senior probation officer.</p>
     </div>

   <div class="govuk-accordion__section">